blanfried/Osows/content/english/_index.md

     # about item loop
     - image : "images/about/about-1.svg"
       subtitle : "What We Do"
-      title : "Osows Websites For All"
+      title : "Genyst Websites For All"
       content : "Through our simple and proven three-step process, we transmute visions into high-quality websites merging professional craftsmanship with creativity.
 Our mission is to create a more inclusive and obtainable digital world for everyone."
       button:
         enable : true